berthubert/trifecta/README.md

    * Does not provide (moderation) infrastructure for uploads by the public
  * Be a template for other projects

-Once done, in ~600 lines of C++, this gets you a safe and secure image sharing site that you could run yourself and forget about.
+Once done, in ~700 lines of C++, this will get you a safe and secure image sharing site that you could run yourself and forget about.

 # Status & Thanks
 Heavy development ongoing!